 The German real estate market has been on a boom for a number of years now, so I decided to investigate the situation and see whether it’s potentially a good investment.

-Berlin, Hamburg, Frankfurt and Munich will represent four of the top five European markets for real estate investment and development; the other being Dublin.
+Berlin, Hamburg, Frankfurt and Munich represent four of the top five European markets for real estate investment and development; the other being Dublin.

 With more than 80 million people, Germany is Europe’s highest populated country.
 It boasts Europe’s strongest economy, which is now the fourth largest in the world, and has approximately 42.8 million people in employment.